Publish an app in Power BI

 - Users with Build permission can also have permission to copy reports from this app to another workspace.
 Read more about allowing users to copy reports in the app, in this article.

 If your app relies on datasets from other workspaces, it is your responsibility to ensure all app users have access to the underlying datasets.
+If the app or report are in the same workspace as the dataset, make sure you add the report associated with the dataset to the app as well.

 You can install the app automatically for the recipients, if your Power BI admin has enabled this setting for you in the Power BI Admin Portal.
 Read more about automatically installing an app in this article.